harsimran-04/MFS-signature/README.txt

-MS Fleet Service - Interactive Outlook Signature
+MS Fleet Service - Interactive Outlook Signature.

 This version keeps the exact visual design but slices it into linked sections.